Is it Safe to Swim with Whales in Tonga?

 Whale Swimming Safety in Brief

 On the other hand, is swimming with whales safe for the whales?
 There are laws in Tonga as to how close boats can approach whales and how long they can stay with whales.
-Only licensed operators can approach whales as close as 10m to drop swimmers in the water but should sit 50m away from the swimmers and the whale during the swimming session.
-However, some operators in recent years have been reported to flout restrictions, such as the time spent with the whales, which has shown to have a negative impact on whale mothers and their calves according to a study published by the Auckland University of Technology.
-By carefully selecting your whale operator, you can choose a more eco-friendly tour that operates with the whales’ wellbeing in mind.
+Only licensed operators can approach whales as close as 10 m (33 ft) to drop swimmers in the water but should sit 50 m (164 ft) away from the swimmers and the whale during the swimming session.
+However, some operators in recent years have been reported to flout restrictions, such as the time spent with the whales, which has been shown to have a negative impact on whale mothers and their calves according to a study published by the Auckland University of Technology.

 Is Whale Swimming in Tonga Safe for People?